boticord/boticordpy/README.md

 <h2>Help</h2>

 If You need any help we recommend you to check the documentation.
 You can find us [here](https://boticord.top/boticord).
-Main developer `Marakarka#0575`
+Main developer is `Marakarka#0575`